Who are we?

 How are projects selected?

-At our thrice-yearly Pitch & Plays, any Member may propose a performance project.
-The projects receiving the most votes will be considered by the Board for upcoming production.
-The general membership is encouraged to attend these events, as their votes will be highly influential in the selection process.
+At our thrice-yearly Pitch & Plays, any member may propose a project.
+Projects receiving interest from the membership and community present will be considered by the Board for upcoming production.
+The general membership is encouraged to attend these events, as their voices will be highly influential in the selection process.

 Cooperative Performance exists...